- STUDENT LIFE HOME

 The whole world is at your fingertips in Career Services at UVa-Wise!

 Decisions such as whether or not to work during college or what to do after graduation are not always easy.
-Whether you are choosing a major, considering graduate or professional schools, or you are ready to look for part- or full-time employment, Career Services has resources to assist you.
+Whether you are choosing a major, considering graduate or professional schools, or you are ready to look for part- or full-time employment, the Office of Professional and Career Development has resources to assist you.

 Internships, part-time jobs, and career fairs throughout Virginia are also available to students and alumni of the College.
 We can provide you with information about these as well as a variety of other programs that we offer here on campus.

-UVa-Wise alumni are always welcome to take advantage of the many opportunities provided by Career Services.
+UVa-Wise alumni are always welcome to take advantage of the many opportunities provided by Career Development.
 Need help updating your resume and cover letter?
 Want to look at job listings for a potential new opportunity?
 Want to discuss a new career altogether?
-Career Services is just a phone call or email away for the UVa-Wise alumnus.
+Career Development is just a phone call or email away for the UVa-Wise alumnus.

 Appointment No-Show/Same-Day Cancellation Policy for Students and Alumni: